microsoft/fhir-proxy/scripts/Readme.md

-# FHIR-Proxy Getting started scripts Readme
+# FHIR-Proxy Getting Started with Deploy Scripts
 In this document we go over the deploy scripts necessary for installing FHIR-Proxy.
-We cover the order of script execution and the steps necessary to get up and running.
+We cover the order of script execution and the steps needed to get up and running.

 ## Errata
 There are no open issues at this time.